Dehghanni/Teofl/Speaking.md

   - People don&#39;t show interest in reading books today because of the other sources of information available.
   - Electronic devices will render books obsolete.
 With digital devices, you can **carry** a large number of books in a light-weight device with you wherever you want.
 For example, I have an e-reader with more than 53 books on it.
 I don&#39;t even have enough space in my room to hold this many books, let alone carrying them with me.
   - Furthermore, electronic devices allow you to easily **highlight** any part of the book, add text, and delete it whenever you want.
 You can also easily search for a phrase or subject that you want to read about in a book, which is utterly impossible in paper books.
+  - Additionally, books cannot keep pace with changes in technology. sput

 - **Environment**